JoseRoca/WinFBX/docs/RichEdit/CTextRange2 Class.md

 Gets the value of a property.

 ```
-FUNCTION CTextRange2.GetProperty (BYVAL nType AS LONG) AS LONG
+FUNCTION GetProperty (BYVAL nType AS LONG) AS LONG
    DIM Value AS LONG
    this.SetResult(m_pTextRange2->lpvtbl->GetProperty(m_pTextRange2, nType, @Value))
    RETURN Value